 New Tether Currencies

 As we establish additional banking relationships, we should be able to offer additional currency options to Tether users.
-Our beta of EURT tokens has demonstrated our ability to issue additional currencies, and others such as JPY and GBP will be available soon.
+Our beta of EURT tokens has demonstrated our ability to issue additional currencies, and others such as JPY will be available soon.
 Additional exchanges that support these currencies should also be coming online.

 Tether on Ethereum